 - Creating the conference schedule

 Pick a date that doesn’t conflict with other major events like festivals.
 Also, keep in mind that city-based events make booking flights more expensive and generally hinder transportation to and from the conference.
 Besides, you don’t want your conference to compete for attention with big events.

 Avoid summer and winter holiday periods when people tend to go on vacation.
 It’s best to aim for a date between the middle of March and end of June or from early September to late November.

 Never plan a conference during the weekend.
-Your audience would rather spend their weekends at home playing and walking their dogs while chatting with family than attend a conference.
+Your audience would rather spend their weekends at home resting, walking their dogs while or chatting with family than attend a conference.
 For most participants, attending a conference is a part of their job, so schedule it during the workweek.